☆ 1 ” Gulliver’s Travels “

 Adams having various new European knowledge, was useful as a diplomatic advisor for Ieyasu, and he did not allow Adams to return home at first.
 But in 1613 when the English commander, Saris, came to Japan as a trade envoy with the diplomatic letter of English King, Ieyasu thought that he should give permission to Adams to return home by the ship of Saris.

 But, Saris took an aristocratic arrogant attitude.
 Adams, a craftsman, did not get along well with Saris, and Adams himself abandoned his return home this time.
-He was sending letters and remitting to his family in England through the English East Indies Company, but he finally lived in Japan until he died and he could not see his English family again.
+He was sending letters to his family in England through the English East Indies Company, but he finally lived in Japan until he died and he could not see his English family again.

 The next year Ieyasu died at the age of 75 in 1616.
 After Ieyasu died, there was a kind of reaction against Ieyasu’s hospitality to Adams until then, and he was troubled by some conflicts among the Portuguese, Dutch, English and others in the small community of Hirado port town and Nagasaki in Kyushu.
 Four years after Ieyasu’s death, he became ill in Hirado and died in 1620.
 From 36 years old to 56, the best days of his life, he stayed in Japan for 20 years.